wattdepot/wattdepot/docs/developerguide/branching.md

 When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number.

+## Making releases

+Most non-documentation implementation effort should be committed to the develop branch.
+When appropriate, the develop branch will be merged into master and a release will be made.
+This procedure is documented [here](release).
+For the time being, Cam is the only one who will make releases.

 ## Optional branches